Thank you for purchasing my Gemology quilt pattern. Here are instructions on how to trim your 4-1/2″ x 12-1/2″ HRT units.

 I recommend making a test block with scrap fabric to practice this method before making your pattern blocks.

-This trimming method is easiest if you choose a quilting ruler where the 1/4″ marks have been extended until they intersect, as you can see on my ruler below:
+The following trimming method is easiest if you choose a quilting ruler where the 1/4″ marks have been extended until they intersect, as you can see on my ruler below:

-Turn the HRT around and repeat the process with the other corner:
+Turn the HRT around and repeat the process with the other corner.

 This edge is also now trimmed:

 Now, what happens if the HRT is NOT 12-1/2″ long when the second diagonal is under the 1/4″ crosshairs?
+Here are tips for trimming less-than-perfect blocks:

 This trimming process is the same whether making left or right slanting HRTs.
 Here’s what it looks like for the HRTs facing the other direction: